quantopian/zipline/docs/source/trading-calendars.rst

       """
-      The name of the exchange, which Zipline will look for when we run our algorithm and pass TFS to the --trading-calendar CLI flag
+      The name of the exchange, which Zipline will look for when we run our algorithm and pass TFS to the --trading-calendar CLI flag.
       """
       return "TFS"

     @property
     def tz(self):
       """
-      The timezone in which we'll be running our algorithm
+      The timezone in which we'll be running our algorithm.
       """
       return timezone("UTC")

     @property
     def open_time(self):
       """
-      The time in which our exchange will open each day
+      The time in which our exchange will open each day.
       """
       return time(0, 0)

     @property
     def close_time(self):
       """
-      The time in which our exchange will close each day
+      The time in which our exchange will close each day.
       """
       return time(23, 59)

     @lazyval
     def day(self):
       """
-      The days on which our exchange will be open
+      The days on which our exchange will be open.
       """
       weekmask = "Mon Tue Wed Thu Fri Sat Sun" return CustomBusinessDay(